-Registered patent attorneys and incorporated patent attorney firms are expected to follow certain standards of professional behaviour.
+Registered patent attorneys and incorporated patent attorney firms are required to follow certain standards of ethical and professional behaviour as set out in the code of conduct.
 If you believe that an attorney or firm has fallen short of this standard, you may file a complaint with the Trans-Tasman IP Attorneys Board (TTIPAB).

 Code of conduct

-The Code of Conduct defines the standards of ethical and professional behaviour for registered attorneys.
-It is established and maintained by the the TTIPAB, and applies to:
+The Code of Conduct defines the standards of ethical and professional behaviour for registered patent attorneys and incorporated patent attorney firms.
+It is established and maintained by the TTIPAB.

-Code of Conduct for trans-Tasman Patent and Trade Mark Attorneys — Trans-Tasman IP Attorneys Board
+Code of Conduct for Trans-Tasman Patent and Trade Mark Attorneys 2018 — Federal Register of Legislation (Australia)

-The Code of Conduct — Trans-Tasman IP Attorneys Board
+The Code of Conduct — Trans-Tasman IP Attorneys Regulation

 How to make a complaint

-You can file a complaint with the TTIPAB in relation to a patent attorney’s behaviour that does not meet the given standards.
+You can file a complaint with the TTIPAB in relation to a patent attorney’s behaviour that does not meet the required standards.

-- Before making a complaint, you should first try to resolve the issue directly with the attorney.
+- Before making a complaint, you should first try to resolve any issue directly with the attorney.

 - You can lodge a complaint if you are not able to resolve the issue with the attorney, or there are circumstances that prevent you from discussing this issue with them.

-Your complaint must be filed a maximum of 5 years from when the offence was originally committed.
+Your complaint must be filed a maximum of 5 years from when the alleged misbehaviour or misconduct occurred.

-To lodge your complaint, you will need to contact the Board directly and provide certain requirements.
-The TTIPAB website provides more detail on these requirements and the process for handling the complaint.
+To lodge your complaint, you will need to contact the TTIPAB and provide certain relevant information to support the complaint.
+The Trans-Tasman IP Attorneys Regulation website provides more detail on these requirements and the process for handling the complaint:

-How to lodge a complaint — Trans-Tasman IP Attorneys Board
+How to lodge a complaint — Trans-Tasman IP Attorneys Regulation

-Should the TTIPAB determine that there is significant evidence of professional misconduct, your complaint may be referred to the Trans-Tasman IP Attorneys Disciplinary Tribunal for determination.
+Should the TTIPAB determine that there is relevant evidence of misconduct, disciplinary action will be taken against the patent attorney before the Trans-Tasman IP Attorneys Disciplinary Tribunal.

 Trans-Tasman IP Attorneys Disciplinary Tribunal